gnadare/gnadare.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a research mathematician mainly interested in Noncommutative Topology, specifically applying category theoretic techniques to operator algebras and their K-theory.
+{I am a research mathematician mainly interested in Noncommutative Topology, specifically applying category theoretic techniques to operator algebras and their K-theory.

 I currently hold an associate professor position at the school of Mathematics and Computer Science at Kutaisi International University.
 I also work as a researcher at A. Razmadze Mathematical Institute and as an expert at the Ministry of Education, Science and Youth of Georgia.

 Along with mathematics, I also teach some theoretical computer science courses.
-{style="text-align: justify;"}
+}{style="text-align: justify;"}